thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 Trying out some new technology is always an adventure, especially if you start by assuming you know how to use it.

 A couple of years ago, I had a portfolio website which felt pretty decent.
-It was a good representation of my skillset at that point - a nice design, semantic HTML, clean CSS, and some interactions and animations added via jQuery.
+It was a good representation of my skillset at that point--a nice design, semantic HTML, clean CSS, and some interactions and animations added via jQuery.

 ![](./old-site.png)

 However, that skillset did not fit the path I wanted to take.
 It was suited for working at a web agency, building websites for small to medium companies.
 As much as I had enjoyed that work, it didn't capture my imagination any more.
-I wanted to work on larger, more complex products instead - and that required some different skills.
+I wanted to work on larger, more complex products instead--and that required some different skills.

 After trying out a couple of frameworks and libraries, it was clear that React was the right tech for me to learn.
 It felt natural to work with, was increasingly popular, and seemed perfect for the kind of project I wanted to work on.

 As a learning exercise, I rebuilt my portfolio using React.
 This turned out to be a great idea, as it helped me get comfortable with the library while also giving an honest representation of how well I could use it.

 Within a few weeks I had the job offer I had been hoping for.
-I would be joining a startup working on an interesting SaaS product - and I would get to use React and the surrounding ecosystem every day.
+I would be joining a startup working on an interesting SaaS product--and I would get to use React and the surrounding ecosystem every day.

 Fast forward a couple of years, and my portfolio site had become an increasingly awkward memento.